S2E/s2e-old/docs/ImageInstallation.rst

 - The host CPU in KVM mode must match the virtual CPU in DBT mode.
 For example, you cannot save a KVM snapshot on an Intel CPU and resume it with default settings in DBT mode (i.e., -cpu qemu64, which uses the AMD variations of some instructions).

 - The CPUID flags should be matched between KVM and DBT mode.
-This does not seem to matter for simple experiments, but may lead to guest kernel crashes.
+Mismatches do not seem to matter for simple experiments, but may lead to guest kernel crashes.
+You can dump ``/proc/cpuinfo`` in KVM and DBT mode, compare both and add the corresponding tweaks to the ``-cpu`` parameter.

 - KVM mode does not support S2E custom instructions.
 They cause an invalid opcode exception in the guest.
   Therefore, you might need to save a second snapshot in DBT mode when using tools such as ``s2eget``.

+- It is possible that the guest hangs when resumed in DBT mode from a KVM snapshot.
+  Try to save and resume again.

+- Resuming DBT snapshots in KVM mode does not seem to work.